 Wireless technology is everywhere.

 The ability to communicate over long distances has been necessary since the dawn of society.
-However, nearly all forms of communication predating the late 18th century were either spoken or written.
+However, nearly all forms of communication (smoke signals and heliographs excluded) predating the late 18th century were either spoken or written.
 Telecommunication was not a popular idea until the first telegraphs appeared.
 The telegraph enjoyed some popularity from the mid 1800’s through the early 20th century, but it still required wired infrastructure which limited its success.
 It was not until the work of renowned classical physicists such as Maxwell and Hertz that the theory behind transmitting electromagnetic waves was proven.
-Since then, radio frequency (RF) communication has enabled quantum leaps in societal and technological progress by making wireless communication a reality for the masses.
+Several decades later, Italian inventor Guglielmo Marconi and German inventor Karl Ferdinand Braun were able to realize and demonstrate practical radio frequency communications over long distances.
+These discoveries quickly enabled quantum leaps in societal and technological progress by making wireless communication a reality for the masses.

 In order to optimize the application of RF communication in any given device, it is necessary to analyze components of the transmitted signal.
 One of the most common devices for doing this is a Spectrum Analyzer.